Should I take out a 401k Loan?

-If you have high-interest credit card debt, want to buy a new car, or simply need some extra cash it is often very easy to dip into your 401k by using a 401k loan.
+If you have high interest credit card debt, want to buy a new car, or simply need some extra cash it is often very easy to dip into your 401k by using a 401k loan.
 There are no credit checks, the interest rate is low, and the process simple.
 But is it a good idea?
 While a 401k loan can bridge tough times or consolidate debt at a lower rate it can also damage your retirement and be a tax trap that results in additional taxes that otherwise could have been avoided.
-As with many issues in finance, there are both risks and benefits of the 401k loan.
-In this article, we’ll explore these issues so that you can decide whether a 401k loan is the right decision for you.
+As with many issues in finance there are both risks and benefits to the 401k loan.
+In this article we’ll explore these issues so that you can decide whether a 401k loan is the right decision for you.

 The argument for a 401k loan